-Head Writer: So we already had a Terminator try to kill Sarah Connor before she became pregnant with John and then we had a Terminator try to kill John as a teenager.
-What do we next?
+Producer: So we already had a Terminator try to kill Sarah Connor before she became pregnant with John and then we had a Terminator try to kill John as a teenager.
+What do we do next?
 We need ideas people!

-Writer 1: Why don’t we have a Terminator try to kill him as an adult?
+Writer 1: Why don’t we have a Terminator try to kill him as…wait for it…an adult?

-Writer 2: And throw in his future wife and lieutenants for good measure!
+Writer 2: Yes!
+And throw in his future wife and lieutenants for good measure!

 Writer 1: And this time we will have a sexy female Terminator!